JuliaPreludes/Try.jl/README.md

 Julia compiler can compile this down to a simple flag-based low-level code or a state machine.
 Note that this style of programming requires a clear definition of the API noting on what conditions certain errors are reported.
-That is to say, the API ensures the detection of unsatisfied pre-conditions and it is likely that the caller have some ways to recover from the error.
+That is to say, such an API guarantees the detection of certain unsatisfied "pre-conditions" and the caller *program* is expected to have some ways to recover from the error.

-In contrast, if there is no way for the caller *program* to recover from the error and the error should be reported to a *human*, `throw`ing an exception is more appropriate.
+In contrast, if there is no way for the caller program to recover from the error and the error should be reported to a *human*, `throw`ing an exception is more appropriate.
 For example, if an inconsistency of the internal state of a data structure is detected, it is likely a bug in the usage or implementation.